 It’s not just the cadets that we like to see excel.
-We lead by example, and only by having fully trained, qualified and capable staff can we deliver the full cadet experience.
+We lead by example, – only by having fully trained, qualified and capable volunteers can we deliver the full cadet experience.
 We’ll supply all the training you require for the activities you assist with or lead.
-This includes health and safety, first aid and leadership courses, as well as specialist activity courses linked to our adventurous activities.
+This includes health and safety, first aid and leadership courses, as well as specialist courses linked to our adventurous activities.
 So whether your thing is rock climbing, radio communications or just teaching in a classroom, there’s a course for you.